p-mc-grath/DMMFODS/README.md

   * concatenation layer added before second block
 * Ground truth bounding boxes processed to segmentation masks
 * Loss: each pixel can independently belong to each of the classes (vehicle, pedestrian, cyclist)
+* Lidar data projected into image like tensor with zero values where no data

 Following the structure suggested by:
 https://github.com/moemen95/Pytorch-Project-Template